FAQGURU/FAQGURU/topics/en/mongodb.md

 * https://www.tutorialspoint.com/mongodb/mongodb_interview_questions.htm

 [[↑] Back to top](#MongoDB)
 ### If you remove a document from database, does MongoDB remove it from disk?
-(Senior)

 Yes.
 Removing a document from database removes it from disk too.